aahamlin/aahamlin.github.io/manager_readme.md

  * Resolve conflicts, either as advisor or mediator.
  * (Brew the coffee, order food, sweep the floor)

-Most importanly, I will listen to you and advocate for you.
+Most importantly, I will listen to you and advocate for you.

 # What to expect of me